Statement from the Sam M. Walton College of Business

 We will ensure that all students, faculty, and staff have equal opportunities to succeed and thrive.
 The dean’s office of the Sam M. Walton College of Business and its Office of Diversity & Inclusion and department chairs welcome your voice.

-- Create a task force to audit all the processes of the Walton College to find embedded racism and discover ways to eliminate it
+- Create a task force to audit all the Walton College processes to find embedded racism and discover remedies to eliminate biases, discrimination, and prejudices.

-- Provide a resource for you to share your suggestions, complaints, resources, and recommendations with the dean’s office
+- Provide a resource to share suggestions, complaints, resources, and recommendations with the dean’s office.

 Matt Waller, dean